Understanding peacefulness through the world news

-With the growth of technology, researchers are inclined to use new data sources to measure the aforementioned GPI indicators, as an alternative or complement to traditional data.
-To begin with, social media, such as Twitter, have been primarily used to assess public safety, external conflicts, foreign policy, and migration phenomena, as they render individuals' online activities accessible for analysis.
-Given this enormous potential, social media data are used by researchers to predict crime rates \cite{chen2015crime, al2016predicting, kadar2017measuring} or detect the fear of crime \cite{curiel2020crime} and to track civil unrest and violent crimes \cite{chen2014non, neill2014crime, neill2007detecting,tucker2021tweets,spangler2021let}.
-Similarly, early detection of the global terrorist activity (see a recent review paper \cite{najjar2021sentiment}), military conflicts in Gaza Strip \cite{zeitzoff2011using, siapera2015gazaunderattack}, as well as foreign policy discussions between Israel and Iran \cite{zeitzoff2015using}, are studied through Twitter data.
-In addition, social media data are rather useful in estimating turning points in migration trends \cite{zagheni2014inferring} and stocks of migrants \cite{zagheni2017leveraging, alexander2020combining}.
-Finally, researchers have created a French corpus of tweets annotated for event detection, such as conflict, war and peace, crime, justice, and more \cite{mazoyer2020french}.
+Social media, such as Twitter, are primarily used to assess public safety, external conflicts, foreign policy, and migration phenomena, as they render individuals' online activities accessible for analysis.
+Given this enormous potential, researchers use social media data to predict crime rates or detect the fear of crime \cite{chen2015crime, al2016predicting, kadar2017measuring, curiel2020crime} and to track civil unrest and violent crimes \cite{chen2014non, neill2014crime, neill2007detecting,tucker2021tweets,spangler2021let}.
+Similarly, Twitter data are used to study early detection of the global terrorist activity \cite{najjar2021sentiment}, military conflicts in Gaza Strip \cite{zeitzoff2011using, siapera2015gazaunderattack}, and foreign policy discussions between Israel and Iran \cite{zeitzoff2015using}.
+In addition, social media data are useful in estimating turning points in migration trends \cite{zagheni2014inferring}, and stocks of migrants \cite{zagheni2017leveraging, alexander2020combining}.
+Finally, researchers have created a French corpus of tweets annotated for event detection, such as conflict, war and peace, crime, and justice \cite{mazoyer2020french}.